scitran/client/Database-structures.md

 The database files are grouped logically into a set of basic categories that we define here.
 The client search queries are structured around these categories.

 * **Project** - the data from multiple sessions; a project belongs to a research *group*
-* **Session** - the collection of files acquired in an hour at the scanner.
-This can include many types of data and auxiliary files
+* **Session** - the complete set of files acquired in an hour at the scanner.
+A session can contain many data and auxiliary files
-* **Acquisitions** - groups of related files during a session.
-An example might be a raw (spectra) file and the dicom files produced from it and the nifti file assembled from the dicoms.
-Another example is a diffusion data set in a nifti file along with the bvec and bval data.
-Or fMRI data in dicom files, the nifti file, and associated physiological data.
-Typically the files in a collection all result from the single push of a 'Scan' button.
+* **Acquisitions** - groups of related files acquired in a session.
+The files can be related because they are derived from a common source, say a raw (spectra) file and the dicom files produced from it and the nifti file assembled from the dicoms.
+Files can be related because they provide information, say a diffusion data set in a nifti file along with the bvec and bval data.
+Or files can be related for both reasons, say fMRI data in dicom files and the derived nifti file, along with associated physiological data.
+The files in an acquisition typically result from the single push of a 'Scan' button.
-* **Files** - single files, such as a nifti file, or a zip file with many dicom files
+* **Files** - single files, such as a nifti file, or a zip file (which might contain many dicom files)

-The notion of a collection or 'virtual experiment' is fundamental to the scitran approach.
-The idea is that one can use search to create a new collection that you treat as a new experiment.
-This enables the user to re-use data from multiple projects and do new analyses.
-Through the magic of modern software, Scitran builds collections without duplicating the data.
+* **Collection** - The notion of a collection or 'virtual experiment' is fundamental to the scitran approach.

-* **Collection** - collections are groups of acquisitions or sessions.
 Collections act as 'virtual experiments' in which the data collected at different projects, or by different groups, are combined and analyzed.

-To help with
-* **Analyses** - sets of files, within a collection or session, that have been analyzed using a Gear.
-The analyses objects include both the files and information about the methods that were used to perform a specific (reproducible) analysis.
+We search to identify acquisitions and combine them into a collection.
+(Scitran builds collections without duplicating the data.)
+Collections appear as if they are projects (groups of sessions).
+But the data within each session may be only a subset of the data from the original experimental session.

+* **Analyses** - We perform reproducible analyses on collections.
+The analyses must have defined inputs, a method of processing, and defined outputs.
+The analyses may operate on files within a session, or they may operate on the files in a collection.
+The analysis database contains all the information you need to reproduce an analysis.